rh-openshift-ansible-better-together/ops-track/README.md

 #### 2.3.5: Using the web interface

 The web interface for OpenShift makes additional assumptions when its used.
 The biggest difference you'll notice compared to the CLI is that routes are automatically created when applications are deployed.
 This can be altered, but it is the default behavior.
-To get started, browse to the OpenShift console using HTTPS and log in using your admin username provided by your instructor.
+To get started, browse to the OpenShift Console URL provided by the cluster assignment tool (it will be in the format of https://master.<INSERT_GUID_HERE>.openshiftworkshop.com/console), and login with the username `opentlc-mgr` and the password provided by the cluster assignment tool.

 ![OpenShift Container Platform Login Page](/images/ocp_login.png)